Bistec Con Papas (Mexican Steak And Potatoes)

 • Chilies: Use any type of fresh or dried chilies you prefer, we recommend jalapeño or serrano, but if you want to add more color use chile guajillo.

-• Spices & seasonings: Garlic, cumin seeds, black peppercorns, and salt.
+• Aromatics & seasonings: White onion, garlic, cumin seeds, black peppercorns, and salt.
 You can use whole spices or ground spices.

 • Oil: I prefer to use olive oil, but feel free to use your favorite type of cooking oil.